 A street entertainer is doing a magic trick that requires your full attention.
 Meanwhile, the magician’s friends search your pockets.
 (Seen in Mexico.)

-In Indonesia, some travel scams includes trained train monkeys that steal what’s in your bag!
+In Indonesia, some travel scams include trained monkeys that steal what’s in your bag!

 A policeman accuses you of some small mischief.
 He brandishes his gun, screams and shouts and tries everything in the book to intimidate you physically and verbally.
-After several minutes of this little play, one does the sign of money with his hand.
+After several minutes of this little play, one gestures with his hands asking for a bribe.
 (Seen in Mexico.)

 You drive a rental car.
 A policeman, who seems to run a routine roadblock, beckons you to stop and says that your papers are not in order, even if they are.
-He says he must pay the fine immediately, cash money only.
+He steals the keys off of your vehicle and puts them in his pockets.
+He then says he must pay the fine immediately, cash money only.
 If you say you do not have any money, he will even escort you to the nearest ATM.
-(Seen in Costa Rica.)
+(Seen in Costa Rica, Indonesia.)

 You are caught without a ticket on a tram.
 You’re obviously not from the city, and the officer knows that he can’t mail you a fine.
 The policeman asks how much money you have on you.
 When you pull out your wallet to count, he rips it from your hands and goes away.
 (Seen in Austria)